Skip to main content

 f(*args, **kwargs)

-Expands sequences and mappings into function arguments.
+Expands sequences and mappings into function arguments at call time.

 Table 7: Comprehensions and Generators